 From the classification of species to the place of humanity in it, our collections contain attempts to describe the world from around the world.

 Holdings from the earliest printers in Europe and the manuscripts that circulated alongside them.

-Holdings from the earliest authors in the country, with particular strength in the writers of New England.
+Holdings from across the Anglophone world from the Middle Ages to the present, with particular strength in the writers of New England.